yxlow07/yxlow07.github.io/content/blog/naic.md

 ## Collecting Data <a name="collecting-data"></a>

 There is a saying in the machine learning (ML) community: **Garbage in, Garbage out**.
 This means that the quality of the data we feed the model affects the quality of the model.
 Our primary focus is to curate and collect a high-quality dataset that is devoid of noise and bias.
-Some of the sources we used were **Google Images**, **cooking blogs and forums**, **publicly available datasets** and most importantly **kuihs we bought**.
+Some of the sources we used were **Google Images**, **cooking blogs and forums**, **publicly available datasets** and most importantly, **kuihs we bought**.

 In total, we are able to collect over `17,000` images with *kuihs* in various angles, backgrounds, positions, etc., to create a rich dataset.